xuliu-cyber/RSUniVLM/README.md

 conda activate rsunivlm
-pip install --upgrade pip  # Enable PEP 660 support. pip install -e ".[train]"
+pip install --upgrade pip  # Enable PEP 660 support. pip install -e ".[train]" pip install gradio
 ```

 ### 🖼️ Demo
+1. Download our available [checkpoints]() and put them in the directory **your/checkpoint**

-In order to run an interactive demo on your own machine, execute the code:
+2. Execute the code to run an interactive demo on your own machine:

 ```
 python playground/botdemo.py